Welcome to the Council Information Page

 Engage your students by challenging them!
 High school students from across the state will take an online quiz to see if they can answer more questions about economics than their peers.
 The results are ranked, and the top teams will be invited to compete at the Oregon State Economics Challenge Finals Competition on Friday, April 12*.
 The state finals will have 3 rounds, followed by a head-to-head quiz bowl round for the two top-scoring teams.
 See below for more details about the competition and how to register.

-Educator registration is now open.
+Educator registration is open!
 Click on the green TEACHER REGISTRATION button to your left on this page.
-Teachers who have registered in the past do not need to complete the registration again.
+(Teachers who have registered in the past do not need to complete the registration again.)

 Navigating the National Economics Challenge

 Join us to learn the ins and outs of participating in the online portion of the economics challenge.
 Topics: how to register, how to create your student teams, and how to obtain your individual and team scores, how to move on to the national semi-finals and national finals.
 Presented by Jennifer Davidson, President, Nebraska Council of Economic Education.

 Preparing Your Students for the National Economics Challenge

 How to Successfully Compete in the Economics Challenge.
 A Coach of five National Economics Challenge Championship Teams, Dick Rankin, will deliver his tips on how to prepare for the Economics Challenge Competition and how teachers' economic courses are enhanced by participation in the Economics Challenge.
 Presented by Dick Rankin, Iolani School